Didcot power stations: Operation

 The station used four 500 MWe generating units.
 In 2003 Didcot A burnt 3.7Mt of coal.
 The station burned mostly pulverised coal, but later also co-fired with natural gas.
 Didcot was the first large power station to be converted to have this function.
-In addition, a small amount of biomass, such as sawdust, was burned at the plant.
+A small amount of biomass, such as sawdust, was burned at the plant.
 This was introduced to try to depend more on renewable sources following the introduction of the Kyoto Protocol and, in April 2002, the Renewables Obligation.
 It was hoped that biomass could replace 2% of coal burnt.

-In 1996 and 1997, Thales UK was awarded contracts by Innogy (now Npower) to implement the APMS supervisory and control system on all of the four units, then enabling optimised emissions monitoring and reporting.
+In 1996 and 1997, Thales UK was awarded contracts by Innogy, now Npower, to implement the APMS supervisory and control system on all of the four units, then enabling optimised emissions monitoring and reporting.
 Between 2005 and 2007 Didcot installed overfire air systems on the four boilers to reduce emissions of nitrous oxide.
 This ensured compliance with the Large Combustion Plant Directive.

 Some ash from Didcot A was used to manufacture building blocks at a factory on the adjacent Milton Park and transported to Thatcham (near Newbury, Berkshire) for the manufacture of Thermalite aerated breeze blocks using both decarbonized fly and raw ash, but most was mixed with water and pumped via a pipeline to former quarries in Radley.

 Environmental protests

 On the morning of Thursday 2 November 2006, 30 Greenpeace trespassers invaded the power station.
 One group chained themselves to a broken coal-carrying conveyor belt.
 A second group scaled the 650 ft high chimney, and set up a 'climate camp'.
 They proceeded to paint "Blair's Legacy" on the side of the chimney overlooking the town.
 Greenpeace asserted that Didcot Power Station was the second most polluting in Britain after Drax in North Yorkshire, whilst Friends of the Earth describe it as the ninth worst in the UK.

-A similar protest occurred early on 26 October 2009, when nine climate change protesters climbed the chimney, and eleven chained themselves to the coal delivery conveyors; the latter group were cut free by police after five hours, but the former waited until 28 October before coming down again — all twenty were arrested, and power supplies continued uninterrupted.
+A similar protest occurred early on 26 October 2009, when nine climate change protesters climbed the chimney.
+Eleven chained themselves to the coal delivery conveyors.
+The latter group were cut free by police after five hours.
+The former waited until 28 October before coming down again.
+All twenty were arrested, and power supplies continued uninterrupted.
 The power station was installing improved security fencing at the time.